Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 The “Misc” tab provides options to add a due date and a JOSM preset.
 The due date can be entered in the “Project due date” box and represents the date after which the project will automatically be archived.
 Users can also load a JOSM preset XML file to assist with tagging if appropriate.

 After entering the description, instructions, and any necessary information on the other tabs, click on “Save the Modifications”, which will take you back to the main project page.

+Out of date wiki entry - for update when this guide complete  http://wiki.openstreetmap.org/wiki/Tasking_manager_admin
+- end of hidden text-->

+###Proofread and Publish***
-Proofread the various tabs to ensure wording and formatting are correct.
-If further editing is needed, click the ‘Edit’ link in the upper right hand corner of the page.
+Proofread the various tabs to ensure wording and formatting are correct, and instructions are clear.
+If you need to make changes or refinements to your project, click the ‘Edit’ link in the upper right hand corner of the page.
 If the project is ready for mapping, click the ‘Publish’ link.
 Once the project is published, it is available for mapping to anyone with an OSM account, unless a group of users was specified in the ‘Allowed Users’ tab, in which case only the allowed users would be able to work on it.
 If necessary, edits can still be made to the project after publication by clicking on the ‘Edit’ link.

-Out of date wiki entry - for update when this guide complete  http://wiki.openstreetmap.org/wiki/Tasking_manager_admin
-- end of hidden text-->

 [TM Tile Sizes]: /images/coordination/TM_tile_sizes.png
 [TM New]: /images/coordination/TM_create_new.png